 Connecticut

-The Constitution State doesn’t allow more than 10 rounds.
+The Constitution State bans more than 10 rounds.
 Any person who distributes, imports into the state, keeps for sale, offers or exposes for sale, or purchases a high-capacity magazine is criminally liable for a Class D felony.
 There are exemptions for, in part, a feeding device that has been permanently altered so that it cannot accommodate more than 10 rounds of ammunition, or a magazine that is permanently inoperable.
 There is also a grandfather provision for high-capacity magazines possessed prior to January 1, 2014.

 Our nation’s capital doesn’t allow more than 10 rounds.
 The term “large-capacity ammunition-feeding device” is defined as a magazine, belt, drum, feed strip or similar device that has a capacity of or that can be readily restored or converted to accept more than 10 rounds of ammunition.